flannelhead/ConnectFour/README.md

 # ConnectFour
 A small implementation of Connect Four game with beautiful ANSI terminal graphics and a computer opponent.
 This project was started on a university programming course and has proven to be a great way to learn more about Haskell's powerful abstractions.

-NOTE: If the computer turn takes too long to run / swallos too much memory, adjust the search depth determined at the bottom of `Main.hs`.
+NOTE: If the computer turn takes too long to run / swallows too much memory, adjust the search depth determined at the bottom of `Main.hs`.

 ## Structure